Disclaimer: This review contains affiliate links. I may receive a commission for purchases made through these links.

 - Caching pages into HTML ones (so they could be read without parsing the PHP code and make queries to the database)

 - Minifying and concatenating (not such a recommended practice in HTTP/2, but still used a lot in HTTP/1) .CSS and .JS files

 - GZIP compressing the HTML pages

 - Being compatible with Content Delivery Networks in order to serve assets (images and other files) from other servers (that are often closer to the location of the person loading the website, thus taking less time to download).

 These are only a few of the features that are included in a caching plugin.
-As much as a like working with WordPress, being a developer myself, we all know how notoriously slow it can be sometimes if not optimized properly.
+As much as I enjoy working with WordPress, being a developer myself, we all know how notoriously slow it can be sometimes if not optimized properly.
 Thus, all these caching plugins were developed.

 Is it worth paying for a cache plugin when there are other ones out there free of charge?

 In the beginning, I thought that this looks like a waste of money and wondered why would someone pay for a cache plugin when there are lots of other ones that can be found for free out there and are very powerful.
-However, I was having the mindset of a developer that spends time to download plugins, check their code quality, tweak what needs to be tweaked and then happily use them without thinking of the premium options out there.
+However, I was having the mindset of a developer that spends time downloading plugins, check their code quality, tweak what needs to be tweaked and then happily use them without thinking of the premium options out there.